jadehopepunk/jadehopepunk/content/posts/2024-10-25-sites-the-main-component-of-merri-bek-tech.md

 [Docker Swarm](https://docs.docker.com/engine/swarm/) is right sized for us.
 It allows our Raspberry Pis to all be treated as one swarm offering a generalised ability to run services.
 You can run a service across any number of nodes (the Pis).
 It handles joining new Pis into the swarm, having the drop out due to failure, and so on.

-While no tech choice is perfect, our current approach is to decide on Docker Swarm as our interface layer between Site and Application, and move on from there.
+While no tech choice is perfect, our current approach is to decide on Docker Swarm as our interface layer between Node and Application, and move on from there.

 ### Adding and removing nodes

-If you were a site steward setting up a new site, you'd want easy step-by-step ways of adding a new Raspberry Pi into the swarm.
+If you were a node steward setting up a new node, you'd want easy step-by-step ways of adding a new Raspberry Pi into the swarm.
 There's a secret swarm token that needs to be put on the new Pi in order to connect it.
 We're going to start by doing this process very manually, with great documentation, but it's an important goal for us to make the process really simple for a range of skill levels, with good observability about what's going on.

 ### Swarm observability